- Getting Started

 # group_vars/all/10-default.yml kubeovn_dpdk: true

-Please be aware that DPDK apps will require specific amount of HugePages enabled.
-By default the ansible scripts will enable 1024 of 2M HugePages in system, and then start OVS-DPDK with 1Gb of those HugePages.
-If you would like to change this settings to reflect your specific requirements please set ansible variables as defined in the example below.
-This example enables 4 of 1GB HugePages and appends 1 GB to OVS-DPDK leaving 3 pages for DPDK applications that will be running in the pods.
+DPDK apps require that a specific number of HugePages are enabled.
+By default, the Ansible* scripts will enable 1024 of 2M HugePages on a system and then start OVS-DPDK with 1Gb of those HugePages.
+To change this setting to reflect your specific requirements, set the Ansible variables as defined in the example below.
+This example enables 4 of 1GB HugePages and appends 1 GB to OVS-DPDK, leaving 3 pages for DPDK applications that will be running in the pods.